visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 Active Customer Response Issues Repo
 ------------------------------------

-*Active* customer response issues will be logged and tracked in a separate GitHub, `issues-only repository <https://github.com/visit-dav/live-customer-response/issues>`_ within the `visit-dav GitHub organization <https://github.com/visit-dav>`_.
+*Active* SRE issues will be logged and tracked in a separate GitHub, `issues-only repository <https://github.com/visit-dav/live-customer-response/issues>`_ within the `visit-dav GitHub organization <https://github.com/visit-dav>`_.
 For each new inquiry, the primary will file an issue ticket and assign themselves.
 When the inquiry is resolved, the associated issue is closed.
 The primary will endeavor to capture all relevant information and communications in this issue.
-The use of GitHub issues for this purpose has a number of advantages over other options such as email including better support for attachments.
+The use of GitHub issues for this purpose has a number of advantages over other options such as email including better search/browse as well as support for attachments.
 For this reason, a number of steps were taken to integrate the ``visit-users@elist.ornl.gov`` email list with this issues-only repository.

 Upon receiving a *new* inquiry on the ``visit-users`` email list (or a telephone hotline call or walk-in with the exception of those involving classified information),